Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/End-of-Indexation.md

 ## New Long-Term Capital Gains Tax Rules for Real Estate and Gold: 2024 and Beyond 🏠💰

 Imagine you bought or inherited gold or real estate more than 30 years ago.
-Now, if you're planning to sell it, get ready for a significant tax hit due to changes introduced in Budget 2024.
-Let's dive into the details of this new tax regime and its implications.
+If you're planning to sell it, prepare for a significant tax hit due to changes introduced in Budget 2024.
+Let's dive into this new tax regime's details and implications.

 ### Where to Download a Copy of the Report 📥